tonybotros1/my_hr_system/README.md

 The application uses the existing DataHub AI FastAPI backend and MongoDB database, while remaining independent from the legacy Flutter client.
 Company profiles and shared master data can continue to be managed by the main system; this project provides the focused HR workspace.

+> [!IMPORTANT]
+> **Proprietary source code — All Rights Reserved.** No permission is granted to download, copy, use, modify, host, redistribute, or sell this repository or its source code.
+Access to the repository does not grant a license.
+See [LICENSE](LICENSE).

 ## Contents

 - [Core features](#core-features)